rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 section](#4_2_2_Getting_utility_closer_to_alignment) of the post.

-I don't think it's worth spending the time going over a bunch more topics in detail (before I know more details about the reaction to this analysis), so I'll just do a quick and dirty overrated/underrated in the style of Tyler Cowen.
+I don't think it's worth spending the time going over a bunch more topics in detail (before I know more about the reaction to this post), so I'll just do a quick and dirty overrated/underrated in the style of Tyler Cowen.
 This list probably doesn't include many important topics.
-If you want me to add a topic or discuss a topic in more details in the comments, I'll probably do so.
+If you want me to add a topic or discuss a topic in more detail, say so in the comments.

 **Overrated:**